Tumi and Rimowa are both high-end luggage brands. And they are both popular among frequent flyers.

 Although this is the "lufthansa" version, there are dozens of options in terms of color and size.

-The Salsa Air collection tries really hard to be lightweight.
+The Hybrid collection tries really hard to be lightweight.
 So, any over-the-top, excess feature is removed, in order to cut down the weight of the luggage as much as possible.
 Say goodbye to the double-barrel wheel handle that you usually see on Rimowa suitcases, and say hello to the thin, single-barrel handle on the Salsa luggage.

 The Tegra Lite Max is one of Tumi’s best-selling suitcases ever.
 I think that has a lot to do with the fact that this luggage was made from Tegris – a material that only Tumi is allowed to use in the travel industry.
 And I believe all you need to know about Tegris and its durability is that is used in protective gear of NFL players, as well as NASCAR race cars.